ACMElabUvic/Willmore/README.md

 # Willmore
-Test repository for willmore camera data
+This is a test repository for the Willmore Wilderness Area camera-trap research program.
 <hr>

 ### GENERAL INFORMATION